onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 TODO: think about registering and the future privacy of accounts

 ## convert others - spread the word

+> "All authority in heaven and on earth has been given to me.
+Therefore go and make disciples of all nations, baptizing them...  and teaching them to obey everything I have commanded you."
+[Matthew 28:18-20](https://www.biblegateway.com/passage/?search=Matthew%2028&version=NIV#en-NIV-3305)

 make this common knowledge - make it so that everyone knows that everyone knows it when this spreads it won't be because of me but because of YOU!